HendrikVrey/TempFileCleanUp/README.md

 # TempFileCleanUp

-Use this Powershell script to clear up temp files on your computer.
+Use this Powershell script to clear up temporary files on your computer.